flutter/plugins/packages/google_maps_flutter/google_maps_flutter/README.md

 For details, see [the Android README](https://pub.dev/packages/google_maps_flutter_android#display-mode).

 #### Cloud-based map styling
-Cloud-based map styling works on Android platform only if `AndroidMapRenderer.latest` has been initialized.
+Cloud-based map styling works on Android platform only if `AndroidMapRenderer.latest` map renderer has been initialized.
 For details, see [the Android README](https://pub.dev/packages/google_maps_flutter_android#map-renderer).

 ### iOS